yasmine-11/PwD_EDA/README.md

 "At a homicide rate of approximately 5 per 100,000 population the United States by far has the highest homicide rate among affluent nations.
 This is a rate that has been fairly stable since 2000."
 [1]
 <br/>
 The entangled interplay between crimes and society has always intrigued me, leading me to delve into criminal data and explore the different dynamics of criminal homicides in the US, a nation well known for having one of the highest rates of homicide in the world.
-The analysis aims to explore patterns, correlations, and potential socioeconomic implications, promoting a better comprehension of American criminal dynamics.
+This EDA (Exploratory Data Analysis) project aims to explore patterns, correlations, and potential socioeconomic implications, promoting a better comprehension of American criminal dynamics.
 <br/>
-Whithin this project, I would like to explore the following:
+Whithin this project, I explored the following:
 - Temporal Trends:
   - How has homicides rate changed over the years ?
 (2007-2017)
   - Identify yearly/seasonal patterns.